-I came across the following article that discusses whether IEPS help or hinder the full inclusion of children with SEND in mainstream schools and it got me thinking…
+I came across the following article that discusses whether Individual Education Plans help or hinder the full inclusion of children with SEND in mainstream schools and it got me thinking…

 In the article it mentions four areas that hinder the full inclusion of individuals these being a lack of a whole school strategy, over-dependance on SENCOs, lack of appropriate goal setting and a focus on deficiency.
 In response to this how can we ensure the following happens?

 - Enacting a whole-school inclusion strategy – At present due to funding constraints often support rarely extends beyond core subjects.
 How can we ensure that appropriate support is provided across the whole and wider curriculum?

 - Ensuring that it is the responsibility of all – How can we ensure that all teachers are knowledgeable and skilful in responding to the learning and behaviour needs of their pupils?

 - Develop appropriate goals – What does success looks like and can we be more creative in defining broader and more appropriate educational goals?